HeshanKarunaratne/cka/README.md

 #### Monitoring-Metrics Server

 You can have 1 metrics server per kubernetes cluster.
 Metrics server retrieves metrics from each of the kubernetes nodes and pods, aggregate them and stores them in memory.Kubernetes runs an agent on each node, known as the kubelet, which is responsible for receiving instructions from the kubernetes API master server.
-Kubelet contains a sub component known as CAdvisor.
+Kubelet contains a subcomponent known as CAdvisor.
 CAdvisor is responsible for retrieving performance metrics from pods and exposing them through the kubelet API to make the metrics available for the metrics server.

 ```cmd
 - Run below command to run metrics server